-Hazard Class 5 consists of two divisions:
+Hazard Class 4 consists of three divisions:

 The following conditions apply:

-The following Class 5 materials are mailable:
+The following are mailable:

 - Flammable solids that qualify as Limited Quantity surface materials are permitted in the domestic mail via surface transportation.